 Cheroot makers rolled tobacco and various spices in large cheroot leaves as we watched.
 Although I quit smoking years ago, I tried a star anise cheroot which was spicy but mild.

 A boat builder hammered away on his latest creation as we watched.
-Super fine threads from local lotus plants was woven into clothing in front of us along with weaving of cotton and silk.
+Skilled lotus weavers weaved the super fine threads from local lotus plants into clothing in front of us, along with weaving of cotton and silk.
 Large vats with dye were heated and used for dyeing the threads.